 - Easy Baklava Cups from Celebrations at Home

 Strawberry Pineapple Dump Cake

 - Preheat the oven to 350 degrees.

-- In a 9 x 13 baking dish, add both cans of Strawberry pie filling.
+- In a 9 x 13 baking dish, add both cans of Strawberry pie filling and spread out.

 - Top with crushed pineapple as evenly as possible.